MacdonaldJoshuaCaleb/FMDV-Fitting-Bootstrap/readme.md

 #### Output data
 - <ins>InfectionStartTImes.csv</ins> contains the posterior infection start time estimates generated in our previous work (https://doi.org/10.5281/zenodo.5121203)
 - <ins>params_noise.mat</ins> is the 3D matlab matrix file containing the 10,000 paramter estimates per host used to generate figure 2 of the manuscript
-- <ins>params_noise.csv</ins> is the 2D csv version of the matlab matrix file of the same name to allow access to indivdual host parameter estimates for those without matlab
+- <ins>params_noise.csv</ins> is the 2D csv version of the matlab matrix file of the same name to allow access to indivdual host parameter estimates for those without matlab (Warning - large file, may crash Excel)
 - <ins>params_noise_needle.mat</ins> is the 3D matlab matrix file containing the 10,000 paramter estimates per host used to generate figure S3 of the manuscript
-- <ins>params_noise_needle.csv</ins> is the 2D csv version of the matlab matrix file of the same name to allow access to indivdual host parameter estimates for those without matlab
+- <ins>params_noise_needle.csv</ins> is the 2D csv version of the matlab matrix file of the same name to allow access to indivdual host parameter estimates for those without matlab (Warning - large file, may crash Excel)

 #### For comparision across scales
 - <ins> QualCompInd.csv</ins> has median paramter estimates for both within and between-host (see https://doi.org/10.5281/zenodo.5121203)  parameters across all contact infected hosts.
 Fever quantities are from https://doi.org/10.1186/s13567-022-01076-3